SaahilKapasi/CSC207-Project/README.md

 ##### **Compliance**
 - Meets legal requirements by auditing the model for adherence to anti-discrimination standards.

 ---

-## Feedback
-To provide feedback, please create an issue in the project repository by following these steps:
-1. Navigate to the project's [GitHub issues page](https://github.com/SaahilKapasi/CSC207-Project/issues/new).
-2. Clearly describe the issue or improvement you're suggesting.

-### Guidelines for Submitting Feedback
-- **Title:** Use a concise and descriptive title that summarizes your feedback (e.g., "Feature Request: Add Dark Mode" or "Bug: Login Button Not Responding").
-- **Description:** Provide a clear and detailed explanation of your feedback.
-  - If it's a bug, include steps to reproduce it, the expected behavior, and what actually happened.
-  - If it's a feature request, explain why the feature is important and how it will enhance the project.
-- **Additional Details:** Add screenshots, error messages, or links if applicable.
-- **Labels:** If you have permissions, consider tagging the issue with relevant labels like `bug`, `enhancement`, or `question` to help with categorization.

-Feel free to refer to the [issue guidelines](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) for more tips on crafting effective feedback.

----

-## Contributing Guidelines

-We welcome your contributions!
-To submit a high-quality pull request, follow these steps:

-### Steps to Contribute

-1. **Fork & Clone**
-   - Fork the repository and clone it locally.
-   - Create a new branch for your feature or fix:
-     ```bash
-     git checkout -b feature/your-feature-name
-     ```

-2. **Make Changes**
-   - Write clean, purposeful code that adheres to the project's style guide.
-   - Update documentation, comments, or README files as needed to reflect your changes.

-3. **Test**
-   - Add tests for your changes, ensuring they cover relevant scenarios.
-   - Run all tests to confirm your changes work as expected and do not introduce any bugs.

-4. **Commit**
-   - Use clear, descriptive commit messages to explain your changes:
-     ```bash
-     git commit -m "Describe your change"
-     ```

-5. **Push & PR**
-   - Push your branch to your forked repository:
-     ```bash
-     git push origin feature/your-feature-name
-     ```
-   - Open a pull request (PR) in the main repository.
-Provide a descriptive title and a detailed explanation of your changes.

-6. **Address Feedback**
-   - Be available to discuss and refine your pull request based on feedback from maintainers.

-### Additional Guidelines

-- **Style Guide:** Ensure your code aligns with the project's formatting and conventions with ESLint and Flake8.
-If unsure, review the existing codebase for examples.
-- **Documentation:** Update any relevant documentation to help others understand your changes.
-- **Tests:** Prioritize robust test coverage to maintain the project's stability and reliability.
-- **Respect Deadlines:** Be responsive to feedback to help streamline the review process.

-Thank you for contributing to the project!
-Your efforts are greatly appreciated.

----

 ## Running the Project